JustinaJur/image-generator/README.md

 # image generator (React)

-This is an example of small app composed of few components generating fake data from faker library and dinamically changing it with event handlers.
+This is an example of small app composed of few components generating fake data from faker library and dinamically changing/updating it with event handlers.